The Beauty Blind

 I’m a guy who has a skill, the skill of seeing everything new as a quite normal thing.
 I’m the kind of guy who even if you take him to planet Mars he would just say, “Yup, that’s good.”

-It’s been 8 months since I moved out to live in Istanbul, which is obviously one of the most beautiful cities in the world, but every time my parents or my friends ask me about how Istanbul is, I say, “Yeah, it’s good”.
-Once my friend told me, “It’s been two years I’m living in Istanbul, and you are the first person I met who described Istanbul with that cold, frosty and short words.”
+It’s been 8 months since I moved out to live in Istanbul, which is, without any doubt, one of the most beautiful cities in the world.
+But every time my parents or my friends ask me about how Istanbul is, I just say, “Yeah, it’s good”…

 Lubna is the kind of a person that can take you to a peaceful and pleasant state of mind with a single picture or by spelling some few words with her magical voice.